Alejandra Caraballo: Political activism

-Social media presence
+Social media activity

 In a tweet published on December 29, 2022, Caraballo suggested that the arrest of American-British social media personality Andrew Tate in Romania on human trafficking charges was facilitated by a video he posted online revealing his location by showing the name of a Romanian pizzeria.
 Caraballo's tweet quickly went viral and led to the proliferation of the rumor online.
 A spokesperson for Romania's Directorate for Investigating Organized Crime and Terrorism said the rumor was "funny" but untrue.
 Caraballo later acknowledged what she described as "fair criticism" that she had jumped to conclusions, but publicly defended her rationale for making the claim.

+In March 2024, Caraballo was permanently suspended from Twitter after she posted about the alleged real identity of Neo-Nazi cartoonist StoneToss and changed her username to maximize the visibility of the disclosed information.
+Caraballo's account was reinstated shortly afterwards, but remained locked for seven days.

+The day before the publication of the UK National Health Service's Cass Review on gender services for children and young people in April 2024, Caraballo tweeted that the report was holding transgender health care to an "impossible standard" and had "disregarded nearly all studies" since double-blind controlled studies could not be used to evaluate the effects of transgender hormone therapy.
+Hilary Cass, the lead author of the report, disputed Caraballo's claims about the report, and said that 60 out of the 103 studies reviewed were used in making the report's conclusions.